 Learn basic draping, flat patternmaking, and sewing techniques, along with principles of design.
 Topics covered include three-dimensional muslin interpretation of skirts and bodices, developing slopers, and constructing a garment.
 Bring to the first class a #2 pencil, pins, paper scissors, and one yard of lightweight muslin.
 Prerequisites: none.

-Course Length - On Campus 12 weeks
+Course Length - Online 9 weeks, On Campus 12 weeks (6 weeks in summer)

 See Access to Campus guidelines for on-campus sections.

 - Draping, trueing, pinning basic bodice and skirt, developing a sloper.